alextaujenis/RBD_Timer/README.md

 Never write delay() or millis() again!
 This is a high-level foundation for managing many concurrent timed events.
 This library also handles Arduino timer rollover correctly.

-#Why?
+##Why?
 The Arduino real-time loop stops advancing when you write delay() in your sketch.
 You can keep the real-time loop moving by using millis() to track time and create delay, but it's more complicated and soon becomes messy to manage.
 The Timer class is a very simple replacement for all your millis() math.

-#Relative vs. Absolute Time
+##Relative vs. Absolute Time
-This library works with relative time instead of absolute.
-This means there will be a few microseconds of time loss between cycles if you want to run something (for example) precisely every 5 minutes.
+This library works well with relative time instead of absolute.
+Absolute timing (for example) of running on an **interval of precisely 5 minutes** would incure a **few microseconds of time loss** each cycle.
+You can get a _pretty close_ interval by restarting the timer immediately if you don't mind losing one second every few hundred timeout cycles.

-This library is better suited for managing immediate program flow, (for example) like starting a timer and using the reported percentage to dim an LED over the course of 1 second.
+This library is **better suited for managing immediate program flow** over relative time, (for example) like starting a timer and using the reported percentage to dim an LED **over the course of 1 second**.
+It will not lose any time during the active cycle.
 You should use this timer really hard while it's active, then consider it dead and restart it to use it again.

 #Example Setup
 0. Install this library and load the example sketch on to an Arduino
-0. Open the Serial prompt at 115200 BAUD
+0. Open a serial connection at 115200 BAUD
 0. Watch two independent timers report their status

 ##[example.ino](https://github.com/alextaujenis/Timer/blob/master/example/example.ino)